NimaHagh/StockTradingApp/README.md

 ## COPYRIGHT

-2023 by Group2.
+2023 by Nima.H.
 All rights reserved.

 ## CONTRIBUTING